Whether you arrive by helicopter …

-Designed to reflect the wind-filled sail of a dhow, the Burj Al Arab was built on a purpose built small island of interlocked blocks that protect against erosion.
+Designed to reflect the wind-filled sail of a dhow (the traditional one or two-masted sailing vessel with a distictive 'lateen' - or triangular - sail), the Burj Al Arab was built on a purpose built small island of interlocked blocks that protect against erosion.

 It took 3 years to build the island base with its honeycomb of protection – but less than that to afterwards build the hotel which sits upon it.

-To hold the building in place without bedrock into which to secure the foundations, pipes 230 forty metres long (almost 755') were embedded into the sand with the friction of mud and sand creating stability.
+To hold the building in place without bedrock into which to secure the foundations, pipes 230 forty metres long (almost 755') were embedded into the sand.
+The friction of mud and sand creates stability.

-The billowing sail of the building that rests between the two spans of the V-supporting structure isn't glass.
-Instead has two 7,500 square metre (8970 square yards) layered fibre-glass membranes which were installed vertically.
+The effect of a billowing sail is created by a section of the building resting between two spans of the V-supporting structure.
+It isn't glass.
+Instead there are two 7,500 square metre (8970 square yards) layered fibre-glass membranes, installed vertically.

-An interesting problem in enclosing the interior was to avoid creating a cloud of condensation within.
+An interesting problem in enclosing the interior was that of avoiding creating a cloud of condensation within.

-The solution was to cool the building during construction by incrementally reducing the inside temperature by half degrees each month with cold air nozzles that point down the 1 metre wide gap between the membranes, gradually filling it with a cool air buffer against extreme temperatures outside.
+The solution was to cool the building during construction by incrementally reducing the inside temperature by half degrees each month with cold air nozzles that point down the 1 metre wide gap between the membranes.
+This gradually filled it with a cool air buffer against the extreme temperatures outside.

 In 2015, as part of the 15th anniversary celebrations of Burj al Arab, the hotel upgraded its Rolls Royce fleet with Rolls Royce Phantom Series II vehicles - 10 of them.

-When we were there guests had to slum it with earlier versions.
+When we were there, guests had to slum it with these earlier versions.

-Each floor is the equivalent of two floors high rising to an apex at a height equal to that of a 60 story building.
+Each floor is the equivalent height of two floors of a regular hotel building, rising to an apex at a height equal to that of a 60 story building.

 There are three aquariums inside Burj Al Arab.
-These, beside the escalator, are designed to be enjoyed by lobby visitors while at the same time providing a screen of ever-changing colour for diners on the other side.
+Beside the escalator, these two are designed to be enjoyed by lobby visitors, while at the same time providing a screen of ever-changing colour for diners on the other side.

 The fish are all natives of the Persian Gulf - over 50 species being represented here.